 Number the next page (after the copyright/blank page) "iii" in Roman numerals, centered at the bottom of the page.

 When you begin the main (body) text, change from Roman numerals to Arabic numbers.
 Put the number "1" in the upper-right corner of the page.
-If your page has a chapter heading or a main heading, you can center the Arabic numeral at the bottom of the
+If your page has a chapter heading or a main heading, you can center the Arabic numeral at the bottom of the page.

 Number all blank pages, including any other pages.
 Your page number must run consecutively.
 Position all page numbers about three-quarters of an inch from the side of the paper.

 L) PAPER TYPE.
 Use standard 20-pound regular white bond paper that is 8.5-by-11 inches.

-M) SPACING.
+N) TITLE.
 Center all text on the title page, using both horizontal and vertical alignment.
 Uppercase all text and double-space too.